kitsec-labs/kitsec-core/README.md

 ### ✨ Features

 - **VPS Logger**: Login to your VPS with a single command.
-- **Enumerator**: A powerful subdomain active and passive enumeration tool that scrapes.
+- **Enumerate**: A powerful subdomain active and passive enumeration tool that scrapes.
-- **Interceptor**: A tool to send a GET request to a given URL and capture the request headersand extract the hostname and path + cookies!
+- **Capture**: A tool to send a GET request to a given URL and capture the request headersand extract the hostname and path + cookies!
-- **Injector**: A modular tool to help you test your web applications against SQL injection attacks.
+- **Inject**: A modular tool to help you test your web applications against SQL injection attacks.
-- **Raider**: A modular tool to help you test your web applications against intruding.
+- **Raid**: A modular tool to help you test your web applications against intruding.
-- **Transformer**: A tool that automatically detects various formats and transforms them including URL, HTML, Base64, ASCII, Hex, Octal, Binary, and GZIP.
+- **Transform**: A tool that automatically detects various formats and transforms them including URL, HTML, Base64, ASCII, Hex, Octal, Binary, and GZIP.
-- **Port Scanner**: A tool to help you scan ports.
+- **Portscan**: A tool to help you scan ports.

 ### 🛣️ Roadmap

-- **Fuzzer**: A tool to help you fuzz for vulnerabilities.
+- **Fuzz**: A tool to help you fuzz for vulnerabilities.
-- **XSS Scanner**: Add XSS scanner.
+- **XSS Scan**: Add XSS scanner.

 ### 📦 Installation